zinic/crawl/aspects.md

 Perform a minor trick or illusion such as clean a handheld object to summoning a playing card from your coat pocket or hiding a rabbit within a top hat until you reach in to pull it out.

-This aspect may not be used in combat.
+This aspect is useless in combat.

 Aspect Point Cost: **1 AP**
 <br />Capstone Cost: **1 AP**